 "How long exactly?"

 "Wow..."
 Treke couldn't fathom how deep the lagoon was, or having to hold her breath for that long.
-She was certainly not suited for the sea herself and imagined she'd drown before she ever reached the bottom.
+She was certainly not suited for the sea herself and imagined she'd drown under a minute.

 Another ten minutes passed and neither Siku nor her uncle had returned yet.
 Treke began to worry that the fish may have eaten them, or something worse.
 "Klaiune, are things all right?" she whispered to her ancestor.

 "Child, be ready," the spirit replied.
-"The spirit is getting closer.
+"The tukra is getting closer.
 Once it's within reach, you must brace your mind so that it doesn't take hold of it."

 Treke's anxiety grew rapidly, as she feared she wouldn't be able to handle a tukra on her own.
 The rranha was much stronger now, adding to the negative emotions she was experiencing.
 Down below, she could spot the glow of the sea fuglans' bioluminescence growing brighter.
 They were approaching the surface.